barsoom/review/README.md

 * [x] Support multiple files in elm-brunch
   - Would fix deploy by making `brunch build` work for elm code.
 Then the workaround in `install_dependencies` can be removed.
 * [ ] Look into using [node-elm-compiler](https://github.com/rtfeldman/node-elm-compiler) in elm-brunch instead of finishing up my current pull request
+* [ ] Figure out why no app.js is available in heroku prod now... :(

 ## Make code review fully featured